vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

   * File the information leaflet in my health records and update the digital file I have for the document list

-* (recovery / documentation and processing) Reminder to check vaccine
-  records: Four days after the vaccine appointment; if the record is not yet available, then remind again after three more days:
+* (recovery / documentation and processing) Reminder to check and update my copies of vaccine records: Four days after the vaccine appointment; if the record is not yet available, then remind again after three more days:

   * Walgreens website for a digital record